Introduction: Mission and Core Values

 Yale has a large and engaged group of diverse alumni, meaning you already have a talented pool of leaders to draw from.
 That said, if you are unable to identify alumni in your community from diverse backgrounds, please reach out to your YAA staff liaison.

 Organizing Programs of Interest

 Featuring speakers and panelists from backgrounds different from those in your alumni group builds a stronger alumni community.
-For example, class leaders may make a special effort to include widows, widowers, and classmates from outside the northeast U.S. in their alumni groups.
+For example, class leaders may make a special effort to include surviving partners and classmates from outside the northeast U.S. in their alumni groups.
 They may also feature young alumni and students in their programming.
 If you struggling to identify such individuals, contact your YAA staff liaison for assistance.